Calvin Klein owner PVH to cut 450 jobs in North America, shut 162 outlets

 “Overall, we see this as a positive development for PVH as the company exits a declining business and reduces costs,” Bernstein analyst Jamie Merriman said.

-Spain’s Zara, Nordstrom and Bath & Body Works have also closed stores in response to the COVID-19 pandemic.
-(Reporting by Praveen Paramasivam in Bengaluru; Editing by Aditya Soni)
+Spain’s Zara, Nordstrom (JWN.N) and Bath & Body Works have also closed stores in response to the COVID-19 pandemic.